 Under state law, the District is the legal entity and is ultimately responsible for actions, decisions and legal obligations of the entire organization.
 The Board of Trustees of the Rancho Santiago Community College District has clear statutory authority and responsibility and, ultimately, makes all final decisions.
 Likewise, the Chancellor, under the direction of the Board of Trustees, is responsible for the successful operation, reputation, and fiscal integrity of the entire District.
-The funding model does not supplant the Chancellor's role, nor does it reduce the responsibility of the District Operations staff to fulfill their fiduciary role of providing appropriate oversight of the operations of the entire District.
-It is important that guidelines, procedures and responsibility be clear with regard to District compliance with any and all laws and regulations such as the 50% Law, full-time/part-time faculty requirements, Faculty Obligation Number (FON), attendance accounting, audit requirements, fiscal and related accounting standards, procurement and contract law, employment relations and collective bargaining, payroll processing and related reporting requirements, etc. The oversight of these requirements are to be maintained by District Operations, which has a responsibility to provide direction and data to the colleges to assure they have appropriate information for decision making with regard to resource allocation at the local level, thus, assuring District compliance with legal and regulatory requirements.
+The funding model does not supplant the Chancellor's role, nor does it reduce the responsibility of the District Services staff to fulfill their fiduciary role of providing appropriate oversight of the operations of the entire District.
+It is important that guidelines, procedures and responsibility be clear with regard to District compliance with any and all laws and regulations such as the 50% Law, full-time/part-time faculty requirements, Faculty Obligation Number (FON), attendance accounting, audit requirements are to be maintained by District Services, which has a responsibility to provide direction and data to the colleges to assure they have appropriate information for decision making with regard to resource allocation at the local level, thus, assuring District compliance with legal and regulatory requirements.

 All revenue is considered District revenue because the district is the legal entity authorized by the State of California to receive and expend income and to incur expenses.
 However, the majority of revenue is provided by the taxpayers of California for the sole purpose of providing educational services to the communities and students served by the District.
 Services such as classes, programs, and student services are, with few exceptions, the responsibility of the colleges.
 It is the intent of the Revenue Allocation Model to allocate the majority of funds to the colleges in order to provide those educational services.
 The model intends to provide an opportunity to maximize resource allocation decisions at the local college level.
 Each college president is responsible for the successful operation and performance of his/her college as it relates to resource allocation and utilization.
-The purpose and function of the District Operations in this structure is to maintain the fiscal and operational integrity of the District and its individual colleges and centers and to facilitate college operations so that their needs are met and fiscal stability is assured.
-District Operations has responsibility for providing certain centralized functions, both to provide efficient operations as well as to assist in coordination between District Operations and the colleges.
+The purpose and function of the District Services in this structure is to maintain the fiscal and operational integrity of the District and its individual colleges and centers and to facilitate college operations so that their needs are met and fiscal stability is assured.
+District Services has responsibility for providing certain centralized functions, both to provide efficient operations as well as to assist in coordination between District Services and the colleges.
 Examples of these services include human resources, business operations, fiscal and budgetary oversight, procurement, construction and capital outlay, and information technology.
-On the broadest level, the goal of this partnership is to encourage and support collaboration between the colleges and District Operations.
+On the broadest level, the goal of this partnership is to encourage and support collaboration between the colleges and District Services.